meditatingCybermind/meditatingCybermind.github.io/homebrew.md

 If you are legendary in crafting, you can craft any items you otherwise meet the requirements for in this manner, under the same price restrictions.
 )
+-
 ## Class Feats
 ### any
+note (
+# "Any" Trait
+A feat with the "Any" trait can be taken as a class feat or archetype feat on any class.
+)

 item (
 # :f: Fast Hands
 ## Feat 1